-Manage mode lets you create and work with requirements within a grid, similar to the Backlog module.
+Manage mode lets you create and work with requirements within a grid.
 Each requirement is an item in the grid, and you can perform operations on one or more requirements using the Preview pane on the right.

 You create a container folder for a set of requirements, and then add additional child requirements to the folder.
 In this grid view you can filter items and perform bulk operations.

-In the Children tab you can also work with a Board View, similar to the Backlog module.
+In the Children tab you can also work with a Board View.
 The Board View can help you manage the phases of your requirements.